tweag/python-monorepo-example/2018-08-22-capabilities-via.md

 This concludes the example.
 We invite you to experiment with this library.
-Please note, that it is still in an early stage and that the API is subject to change.
+It is still in an early stage and the API is subject to change.
 However, your feedback will help to evolve it a better direction.

 ## A word on free monads